jestjs/jest/docs/ECMAScriptModules.md

 :::caution

-Note that due to its experimental nature there are many bugs and missing features in Jest's implementation, both known and unknown.
+Due to its experimental nature there are many bugs and missing features in Jest's implementation, both known and unknown.
 You should check out the [tracking issue](https://github.com/facebook/jest/issues/9430) and the [label](https://github.com/facebook/jest/labels/ES%20Modules) on the issue tracker for the latest status.

 Also note that the APIs Jest uses to implement ESM support is still [considered experimental by Node](https://nodejs.org/api/vm.html#vm_class_vm_module) (as of version `14.13.1`).
 Jest ships with **experimental** support for ECMAScript Modules (ESM).